viniciusgerevini/godot-aseprite-wizard/README.md

   - Adds Aseprite file importer to Godot (check limitations section).
 - AnimationPlayer
   - Adds and removes animation tracks without removing other existing tracks.
-  - You are free to import multiple files to the same AnimationPlayer or import each layer in a file to their own Sprite and AnimationPlayer.
+  - You are free to import multiple files to the same AnimationPlayer or import each layer to their own Sprite and AnimationPlayer.

 Aseprite Wizard is only required during development.
 If you decide to not use it anymore, you can remove the plugin and all animations previously imported should keep working as expected.